dgrnbrg/appdaemon-configs/README.md

 - `away_tracker_arrival_delay_secs` should last for the duration from when you come into GPS zone range, and when you want to be considered "home" (i.e. I like the garage door card to come up when I'm right in front of my house).
 - `away_trackers` could be from a phone app, or better yet, iCloud3.
 - `rssi_adjustments` are constant offsets so that if you have different generations of ESP32 devices, or some cases affect the signal more than others, you can shift them to be comparable.
+- `pullout_sensors` are for your front door, garage, etc, so that you can tell when you've just left.
+You should configure which ESP devices are nearest to the exit point & sensor, so that only the household members who are actually heading out are identified as leaving.

 You'll need to set up your room aliases, which map ESP32 devices to the room they belong to.
-If you notice that a device is read equally from multiple rooms, use the `secondary_clarifiers`, and then the next-most strong signal will disambiguate.
+If you notice that a device is read equally from multiple rooms, use the `secondary_clarifiers` to list the rooms that ESP32 could be associated with, and then the next-most strong signal will disambiguate.
 This may require you to add more ESP32s to rooms for clarifying purposes.
 You can still include a `default` with the `secondary_clarifiers`, so that localization defaults to that room rather than `unknown`.
+Clarifiers can also map from a specific ESP32 device to a different room, so that you can mark hallways or others "spaces between" two ESP32 devices.

 Other settings aren't likely to need to change.

+## Building your own Automations

+Once you've configured the system, you'll want to create automations based on the `device_tracker.${person}_irk` and `home_focused_tracker` that you configure.

+The `_irk` tracker gives room-level positioning data, or `away` when that person's not at home.
+This can be used for automating preferences and views based on what room you're in.

+The fused tracker gives 4 states: `home`, `away`, `just_arrived`, and `just_left`.
+This can be used for automating views & events when coming and going from the home.

 ## Advanced Appdaemon irk tracker settings